 How Do I Make a Debit Entry?

-When passing a debit entry or adjustment, you have to enter the amount as a positive entry.
+When passing a debit entry or adjustment, you must enter the amount as a positive one.
 This is how the debit balance of £1,000/- should look like:

 Where I can see a statement of all the Debit and Credit entries?